MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

     azd up
     ```

-1. When you are prompted to select a location the first time, select a location near you.
-This location is used for the majority of the resources including hosting.
+1. When you're prompted to select a location the first time, select a location near you.
+This location is used for most the resources including hosting.
-1. When you are prompted for a location for the OpenAI model, select a location that is near you.
+1. When you're prompted for a location for the OpenAI model, select a location that is near you.
 If the same location is available as your first location, select that.
 1. Wait until app is deployed.
 It may take 5-10 minutes for the deployment to complete.
 1. After the application has been successfully deployed, you see a URL displayed in the terminal.
 1. Select that URL to open the chat application in a browser.